ethanhs/material/README.md

 - QPushButton - FAB, Raised and Flat
 - QTabBar - implemented (WIP)
 - QListView - not implemented
-- QProgressBar - not implemented
+- QProgressBar - partially implemented
 - QRadioButton (as a QCheckBox) - implemented, acts as a checkbox

 QPushButton has 3 styles: Flat, Raised, and Floating Action.
 To read more on these styles [read the button spec](http://www.google.com/design/spec/components/buttons.html).